CS3560-OOP-Programming/API_Music_Recommender/README.md

 - **Bonus Feature 1**: Multi-language support(Due to the nature of our search, users can search for artists and songs in other languages)

 ## Design Patterns
-- Strategy: Utilizes similarity-based and recommendation strategies
+- Strategy: Utilizes similarity-based and random recommendation strategies
 - Factory: Handles api requests and calls in a clean and easy to understand manner
 - Observer: UI can change after selecting options